richafnu/Viva/Viva/learning/workday-create-raas-report.md

    | Learning Content | Learning_Content_group |Learning_Content_group |
    | Worker | Worker_group |Worker_group|

-5. Under Prompt mark "Display Prompt Values in Subtitles" and, add following the prompt values.
+5. Under Prompt mark "Display Prompt Values in Subtitles" and add the following prompt values.
 You can directly copy and paste these values.
 In the 'Default Value' field for "learning Organization for Learning Assignment," provide the default value of the top organization (root organization) for which you need the report that is being pivoted.

    > [!IMPORTANT]
    > These label values are case sensitive.